ObsidianToAnki/Obsidian_to_Anki/README.md

 If you are getting a `KeyError`, you may have typed one of the [substitutions](#Config) wrong - double check the config file and what you actually wrote.
 Examples:
-* Anki actually stores "Basic (and reversed)" as "Basic (and reversed card)" - hence, without changing the config file, formatting "Basic (and reversed)" for the note type will throw a `KeyError`
+* Anki actually stores "Basic (and reversed)" as "Basic (and reversed card)" - hence, without changing the config file, formatting "Basic (and reversed)" for the note type will throw a `KeyError`.

 The script seems to have unexpected behaviour when reading from a file for the first time, while the file is open in another program (though this doesn't always happen!).
 The script was written in Python 3.8.5, and it uses `os` module features from Python 3.6+ [This issue](https://github.com/Pseudonium/Obsidian_to_Anki/issues/6#issue-690905446) confirms that the script does not run on Python 2.